mjziebarth/REHEATFUNQ/README.md

   criterion by Monte-Carlo sampling.
 The parameter `n_bootstrap` allows to control the maximum number of Monte-Carlo samples that are generated.
 - Added an internally used piecewise barycentric Lagrange interpolator class
+- Added use of `shgofast` Python module for increased performance in SHGO.
+- Add notebook `A13-Gamma-Landscape.ipynb` that implements the point-of-interest (POI) sampling toy model.

 #### Changed
+- Change likelihood in `HeatFlowPredictive` and `HeatFlowAnomalyPosterior` classes to include the latent parameter $j$ that iterates the $d_\mathrm{min}$ permutations.
+- Incompatible API changes for some (keyword-)arguments of `HeatFlowAnomalyPosterior` and `HeatFlowPredictive`.
+These changes reflect the model definition changes and the numerical improvements that make some arguments obsolete.
+- Internal numerics: rewrite `HeatFlowAnomalyPosterior` code with templated precision.
+Simplify parts of this code and fix a number of numeric bugs.
+- Internal numerics: series approximation of the difference of $\ln \Gamma$ functions appearing in various parts of the `HeatFlowAnomalyPosterior` code to eliminate cancellation errors and costly `lgamma` evaluations.
 - Documentation details and fixes
 - Github workflow fix
 - Minor updates to the notebooks requested in review